eosnetworkfoundation/docs/docs/70_quick-start-guides/10_testnet-quick-start-guide/index.md

 # **Overview**

-This guide is for users who intend to use the Antelope Testnet as a testing environment for deploying smart contracts and building blockchain applications on EOSIO.
+This guide is for users who intend to use the Antelope Testnet as a testing environment for deploying smart contracts and building blockchain applications on Antelope.
 The Antelope Testnet allows developers to quickly onboard by creating new blockchain accounts and test smart contracts on the latest builds of the Antelope software.
 You can deploy smart contracts, push transactions, and view the multi-index table in a user-friendly GUI.

 The Antelope Testnet is a web application that you can access using your login credentials.
 You don't have to download binaries to install the system as no external installation or configuration is required.

 [[info]]
-| This guide also supports EOSIO-based documentation tutorials that use the Testnet to perform various smart contract operations including pushing permission-based actions.
+| This guide also supports Antelope-based documentation tutorials that use the Testnet to perform various smart contract operations including pushing permission-based actions.

 # Getting Started with Testnet
 This chapter provides instructions for registering a new Antelope Testnet developer account and steps to log in to the Testnet web interface.